horstjens/internationalopenmagazine/content/pages/contribute.md

 ## instructions

-Detailed instructions of how to submit content via [git](https://de.wikipedia.org/wiki/Git) can be found at the [official Github project](https://github.com/horstjens/internationalopenmagazine) page of the **International Open Magazine**.
+Detailed instructions of how to submit content via [git](https://de.wikipedia.org/wiki/Git) can be found at the [official Github project](https://github.com/horstjens/internationalopenmagazine) page of the **International Open Magazine**:

+  * inside [README.md](https://github.com/horstjens/internationalopenmagazine/blob/master/README.md) if you knwo how to work with Github / git
+  * inside [localinstall.md](https://github.com/horstjens/internationalopenmagazine/blob/master/localinstall.md) if you have no experience with git

-It is also possible to simply send the article by email to: `horstjens@gmail.com`
+It is also possible to simply send the article by email to: `horstjens@gmail.com`.

+## Text format

+  * Please send an textfile in [Markdown](https://guides.github.com/features/mastering-markdown/) format.
+See and modify  [template.md](https://github.com/horstjens/internationalopenmagazine/blob/master/template.md) accrding to your needs